We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 • Evidence detailing why the maintenance task or check is considered to be simple and can effectively be carried out by a suitably trained pilot.

-The following information offers guidance on what to expect next:
+The guidance below advises on what to expect once you have applied:

 • An automated email receipt following submission of your email application form.